GaetanBenoitDev/metaMDBG/README.md

 Contact: gaetanbenoitdev at gmail dot com

 ## News
-Feb 2026:
+May 2026:
-MetaMDBG v1.3 is out!
+MetaMDBG v1.4 is out!
-* Fixed clipping events
-* Fixed zero-coverage regions
-* Fixed chimeric contigs
+* Major performance update (both runtime and memory)
-* Improved performances
+* Better polishing

 Check out the new results below.